-Bathroom Accommodations
+Bathroom accommodations

-The following requirements are met:
+The project meets the following requirements:

 - a.
-All bathrooms meet the following requirements: - 1.
-Provide trash receptacles in stalls (in women's and single-user bathrooms).
-If toilet paper cannot be flushed down toilets, trash receptacles must be placed in all bathroom stalls. - 2.
-Provide sanitary pads, tampons and/or other menstrual products at no cost or subsidized by at least 50% (in women's and single-user bathrooms). - 3.
-Provide a hook, shelf or equivalent storage support in each toilet stall. - b.
-All occupants have access to at least one bathroom per floor that provides an accessible stall. - c.
-All occupants have access to at least one bathroom that provides an infant changing table.
+All bathrooms include: - 1.
+Trash receptacles in stalls (in women's and single-user bathrooms).
+If toilet paper cannot be flushed down toilets, trash receptacles must be placed in all bathroom stalls such that they do not impede wheelchair/mobility aid access. - 2.
+Sanitary pads, tampons and/or other menstrual products at no cost or subsidized by at least 50% (in women's and single-user bathrooms). - 3.
+A hook, shelf or equivalent storage support in each toilet stall at both wheelchair accessible and standard height. - b.
+All occupants have access to at least one bathroom per floor that provides a stall that can accommodate a wheelchair user and care attendant.

-d.
-All regular occupants may request a syringe drop box at no cost, which the project places in one or more bathrooms based on occupant demand.

-e.
-All single-user bathrooms (if present) are open to all individuals with accompanying signage and at minimum one single-user bathroom per floor (if present) meets the room and stall dimensions required by local accessibility code.
+c.
+All occupants have access to at least one bathroom that provides an infant changing table. d.
+All regular occupants may confidentially request a syringe drop box, which is made available at no cost in one or more bathrooms. $^{16}$ e.
+All single-user bathrooms (if present) are open to all individuals with accompanying signage. f.

-f.
 Floor drains are equipped with a self-primed liquid-seal trap.
-17

-AND Family bathrooms

-For projects where the majority of occupants are visitors (e.g., shopping malls, airports, museums), family bathrooms are provided that meet the following requirements:

-a.
-Accommodate expected demand by individuals in need of accompaniment or assistance in the bathroom (e.g., children, individuals with mental or physical disabilities).

-b.
-Contain the following accommodations:

-1. Changing table for infants.

-2. Children's toilet facilities or accommodations for child use of adult size toilet.

-3. Children's sinks or accommodations for child use of adult size sink (e.g., availability of stepstool).

-4. Motion sensor lights.

-5. Skid resistant floors.

-6. Safety grab bars.

-7. At least one designated location for bags (e.g., hook, shelf separate from changing table and sink).

-Part 2: Enhance Bathroom Accommodations

-All Spaces except Dwelling Units:

-All bathrooms meet the following:

-a.

-Toilets are equipped with hands-free flushing.

-b.
-Contactless soap dispensers and hand drying.

-c.
-Users can exit the bathroom hands-free.

-d.

-Faucets meet the following:

-1. Sensor-activated.
+17 AND Family bathrooms For projects where the majority of occupants are visitors (e.g., shopping malls, airports, museums), family bathrooms are provided to meet expected demand by individuals in need of accompaniment or assistance in the bathroom (e.g., children, individuals with mental or physical disabilities) and contain the following amenities: a.
+Changing table for infants. b.
+Children's toilet facilities or accommodations for child use of adult-size toilet. c.
+Children's sinks or accommodations for child use of adult-size sink (e.g., availability of stepstool). d.
+Motion sensor lights. e.
+Slip-resistant floors. f.
+Grab bars. g.
+At least one designated location for bags in each stall (e.g., hook, shelf separate from changing table and sink). h.
+Meets the room and stall dimensions required by local code for wheelchair accessibility.
+Part 2: Ensure Bathroom Accommodations All Spaces except Dwelling Units: All bathrooms meet the following requirements: a.
+Toilets are equipped with hands-free flushing. b.
+Contactless soap dispensers and hand-drying accommodations are provided. c.
+Users can exit the bathroom hands-free. d.
+Faucets meet the following: 1.
+Sensor-activated.
 2. Equipped with a programmable line-purge system.
+3. If mixing is used, hot- and cold-water lines are mixed at the point of use.